damienorset/katacoda-scenarios/End_to_end_ML_with_TF/step3.md

-+ Indices lors des labs
++ Hints for the labs
-1. pour executer du bash, commencer la cellule par %%bash
+1. To execute bash code into a jupyter cell, begin the cell with "%%bash"
-2. Pour tomber sur la UI de tensorboard, notez le port utilisé et remplacez le manuellement dans l'url https://xxxxxxxxx-[PORT]-xxxxxxxx.environments.katacoda.com
+2. To reach tensorboard UI once you've started it, note the dynamic port used and remplace it into the url https://xxxxxxxxx-[PORT]-xxxxxxxx.environments.katacoda.com